 The Roosegaarde Studio has built a far-UVC light that can be installed in open spaces, allowing people to meet with less fear of contracting Covid-19.

-Urban Sun, this is the name of the project presented yesterday in Rotterdam, was created to sanitize any surface it comes into contact with in open spaces.
+urban sun, this is the name of the project presented yesterday in Rotterdam, was created to sanitize any surface it comes into contact with in open spaces.
 It makes sure that the coronavirus is unable to spread there.
-Like?
+How?
 Through a specific type of ultraviolet light (far-UVC) with a wavelength that kills viruses but is safe for humans and animals it comes into contact with.

-Clearly, and it should be specified, the power to sanitize spaces depends on many factors: height, irradiated point, meteorological factors: such a solution must be tested and developed well, which at the moment is to be considered speculative, and does not already offer a solution. ready but an inspiration, a direction in which to proceed.
+Clearly, and it should be specified, the power to sanitize spaces depends on many factors: height, irradiated point, meteorological factors: it is necessary to test and develop such a solution, which at the moment is to be considered speculative, and does not already offer a solution. ready but an inspiration, a direction in which to proceed.

 An urban sun for open spaces

 The founder of the studio, Daan Roosegaarde, thinks this solution could make open-space encounters possible again since Covid became a pandemic.
 "We can make open spaces 99,9% virus-free in minutes - the chance of getting sick or infecting each other is greatly reduced," she said.

 Although Urban Sun does not cure people with the virus, nor prevent people from contracting the virus in the future, it can provide safety in typically busy places such as train stations, schools, and public squares.

 Urban Sun works when placed high, just like a mini sun.
 From there it can illuminate a large circle of sanitizing light on a space below.
 "The goal isn't to say you don't need vaccines or masks," Roosegaarde said.
 "Urban Sun does not cure the coronavirus, but it makes social gatherings in open spaces safer."